 A bare bulb flash is a flash or light source without any reflectors or light modifiers attached.
 I used to fear the hard light created by bare-bulb strobes, but I’ve come a long way from that!
-Nowadays, I’m using it for all kinds of interesting and creative lighting effects in studio maternity photography.
+I now use it to create unique and creative effects with maternity photography studio lighting, adding depth, drama, and artistry to studio portraits..
 In my studio work, sometimes I’ll place the bare bulb behind people as background or rim lights; other times near white walls or corners for soft fills; even on its own with foam board reflectors to control spillage – creating perfect main lights every time!

 The setup